Sixth Generation

 Mary Fretwell

-Mary was the first child of William Fretwell and Mary Vause, born on 24th September 1797, two years after her parents' wedding.
-They waited nearly another two years before having Mary baptised on 10th July, 1799, at St John's Parish Church Leeds, on the same day as her brother William.
-Mary died a spinster, aged 32, in 28th July 1830 and was buried in the Mill Hill Chapel Yard, Leeds, on August 1st, the service conducted by Joseph Hutton.
+Mary was the first child of William Fretwell and Mary Vause, born on 24 September 1797, two years after her parents' wedding.
+They waited nearly another two years before having Mary baptised on 10 July, 1799, at St John's Parish Church Leeds, on the same day as her brother William.
+Mary died a spinster, aged 32, on 28 July 1830 and was buried in the Mill Hill Chapel Yard, Leeds, on 1 August, the service conducted by Joseph Hutton.
 An inscription on a stone slab in the Chapel Yard shows that she was laid to rest in the same grave as her niece Rhoda, and her younger sister Sabina.

 William Fretwell